 Man sitting on a cliff with a laptop, looking out over the sea near sunset.

-Ferry ticket prices, offers and discounts from Stockholm to Tallinn (All Ports)
+Ferry ticket prices, offers and discounts from Stockholm to Tallinn

-Ferry ticket prices from Stockholm to Tallinn (All Ports) in Estonia depend on the ticket type, ferry operator, and arrival port.
-Foot passenger fares usually range from €72.00 to €188.50.
+Ferry ticket prices from Stockholm to Tallinn in Estonia depend on the ticket type, ferry operator, and arrival port.
+Foot passenger fares usually range from €81.50 to €192.99.
 Extra charges may apply for cabins or premium seating.
 When sailing to:

-• Tallinn, ferry tickets start at €72.00 for foot passengers.
+• Tallinn, ferry tickets start at €81.50 for foot passengers.

-It’s a good idea to book your tickets to Tallinn (All Ports) early to get the best price, since fares usually increase as the departure date gets closer.
+It’s a good idea to book your tickets to Tallinn early to get the best price, since fares usually increase as the departure date gets closer.
 Keep in mind that some ferries may have specific rules, like only allowing foot passengers or requiring a vehicle to board.

 Ferry Offers

-Pick the best ferry from Stockholm to Tallinn (All Ports)
+Pick the best ferry from Stockholm to Tallinn

 Traveler checking directions on a smartphone in front of a large transportation map.

-How to get from Stockholm to Tallinn (All Ports)
+How to get from Stockholm to Tallinn

 Close-up of a traveler sitting on a suitcase next to a parked car, ready to depart.